TimothyBouchard/soil_moisture_project/README.md

 12/26/2024
 Edited files and took a look back into old project.
 To clarify this project turned into a garden chatbot

+no major updates to the roject and will hope to resume in the future